 There are several components in determining a student’s eligibility for financial need based programs.
 The basic formula is as follows:

 COA – SAI – Other Financial Assistance = Financial Need

 Cost of Attendance

-Cost of Attendance (COA), or the student’s academic year budget, is based on the estimated cost of a typical student's registration fees, books and supplies, room and board, transportation, and personal expenses for a nine–month academic year (fall and spring semesters).
+Cost of Attendance (COA), or the student’s academic year budget, is based on the estimated cost of a typical student’s tuition and fees, books and supplies, food and housing, transportation, and miscellaneous expenses.
 These budgets include direct charges by the College and estimates of indirect expenses (transportation, books and supplies, miscellaneous living expenses, etc.).

 When your FAFSA is processed by the U.S. Department of Education, a formula is applied to the information you provided.
-Once processed, an Expected Family Contribution or EFC is returned.
-The EFC is an index of the family’s ability to pay for one year of educational cost and is used by the College to administer federal, state and institutional need-based financial aid programs.
+Once processed, an Student Aid Index or SAI is returned.
+The SAI is a formal evaluation of a student’s approximate financial resources to contribute toward their education for a specific award year.
+This is used by the College to administer federal, state and institutional need-based financial aid programs.

-If you are a dependent student, your EFC will be based on:
+If you are a dependent student, your SAI will be based on:

 - your income and your parent(s)’ income